achieve-lab/assertion_data_for_LLM/README-updated.md

 [JasperGold](https://www.cadence.com/en_US/home/tools/system-design-and-verification/formal-and-static-verification.html) is the formal functional verification software.
 Jasper verifies the assertions provided and reports if they're proven and covered.
 We used **Jasper 2022.06 version**.
 This is an example to run the command for arbiter2.

     jg -no_gui -allow_unsupported_OS -fpv FPV_arb2.tcl -proj arb2
+ >Note: The flag `-allow_unsupported_OS`  is not required for

 ## Responses from Models
 1-shot and 5-shot learning is perfomed on GPT-3.5, GPT-4, LLaMA3-70B and CodeLLaMa2-70B model, and the responses are saved in a json format.
-All the models are set to their default hyperparameters with only the following changed: `max_new_`
+All the models are set to their default hyperparameters with only the following changed: `max_new_tokens = 1024; temperature = 1.0; seed = 50;`
-In all models under consideration, the hyperparameters have been uniformly configured to their default settings.
-Specifically, the maximum output tokens have been established at 1024, employing a greedy decoding strategy and maintaining a temperature of 1.0, top_p of 0.95.
-The random seed has been configured to 50.

 The syntax errors are corrected using GPT-3.5. `final_data_*.json` files containt the responses from the models.
 An example of the response from CodeLLaMa2-70B for 5-shot learning is